GitauHarrison/notes/web_development/personal_blog/6_flask_bootstrap.md

     /* height: 150px; */
 }
 ```
 The most important thing to note here is the `position` of the parent element and the footer.
-The parent element (in our case they are `html` and `body`) should be set to fill the entire viewport by specifying the minimum height as `100vh` and its position to `relative`.
+The parent element (in our case they are `html` and `body`) should be set to fill the entire viewport by specifying the minimum height as `100vh` and their position to `relative`.
 The footer, on the otherhand, should be set to an `absolute` position.
-Ensure that you add `margin: 0;` to take it to the bottom.
+Ensure that you add `margin: 0;` to the footer to take it to the bottom.

 To ensure that these styles are applied in all viewport sizes, I use media queries.
-For now, I am only applying footer and body styles.
+For now, I am only interested in the footer and body styles.
 You can add more if you want.

-Before I end this chapter, I will add a link in _My Interests_ page which will redirect us to the  URL associated with the `flask_webforms` view function.
-I will then remove the link in our base template.
+Before I end this chapter, I will modify the structure of our application a bit.
+I will add a link in _My Interests_ page which will redirect us to the  URL associated with the `flask_webforms` view function.
+I will then remove this link in our base template.
 If I want to access _Flask Web Forms_ page, I will do so through the _My Interests Page_.